maaz2514/ClipSearchApp/README.md

      `-d` to run container in detached mode
 * Web UI access: http://0.0.0.0:6333/dashboard

-#### Run ClipSearchAp Implementation
+#### Run Text2ImageSearch Implementation
-* To use the ClipSearchAp Implementation, run the following command:
+* To use the Text2ImageSearch Implementation, run the following command:

     ```
     python main.py